jaewoosong/cse-korean-translation/caffe.berkeleyvision.org/tutorial/net_layer_blob.md

     I0902 22:52:17.941818 2079114000 net.cpp:219] Network initialization done.
     I0902 22:52:17.941824 2079114000 net.cpp:220] Memory required for data: 201476

-Note that the construction of the network is device agnostic - recall our earlier explanation that blobs and layers hide implementation details from the model definition.
+(Note that the construction of the network is device agnostic - recall our earlier explanation that blobs and layers hide implementation details from the model definition.
 After construction, the network is run on either CPU or GPU by setting a single switch defined in `Caffe::mode()` and set by `Caffe::set_mode()`.
 Layers come with corresponding CPU and GPU routines that produce identical results (up to numerical errors, and with tests to guard it).
 The CPU / GPU switch is seamless and independent of the model definition.
-For research and deployment alike it is best to divide model and implementation.
+For research and deployment alike it is best to divide model and implementation.)

-### Model format
+### 모델 형식 (Model format)

-The models are defined in plaintext protocol buffer schema (prototxt) while the learned models are serialized as binary protocol buffer (binaryproto) .caffemodel files.
+(The models are defined in plaintext protocol buffer schema (prototxt) while the learned models are serialized as binary protocol buffer (binaryproto) .caffemodel files.)

-The model format is defined by the protobuf schema in caffe.proto.
-The source file is mostly self-explanatory so one is encouraged to check it out.
+(The model format is defined by the protobuf schema in caffe.proto.
+The source file is mostly self-explanatory so one is encouraged to check it out.)

-Caffe speaks Google Protocol Buffer for the following strengths: minimal-size binary strings when serialized, efficient serialization, a human-readable text format compatible with the binary version, and efficient interface implementations in multiple languages, most notably C++ and Python.
-This all contributes to the flexibility and extensibility of modeling in Caffe.
+(Caffe speaks Google Protocol Buffer for the following strengths: minimal-size binary strings when serialized, efficient serialization, a human-readable text format compatible with the binary version, and efficient interface implementations in multiple languages, most notably C++ and Python.
+This all contributes to the flexibility and extensibility of modeling in Caffe.)